ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-01-mbappe-joins-ronaldo-messi-exclusive-club.md

 specialfeature: Poster
 ---

 Kylian Mbappe has officially joined the elite goal-scoring club dominated for years by Cristiano Ronaldo and Lionel Messi.

 With his 60-goal milestone for Real Madrid in 2025, Mbappe becomes one of the very few modern players to match the explosive scoring seasons of football’s two greatest forwards.
-This article provides a deep comparative analysis of Mbappe's achievement, how it relates to *how many goals does Ronaldo have*, and the historical significance of joining the Ronaldo-Messi goal club.

 ---